-Values We will bring our Christian ethos to life by: Striving for Setting high expectations, excellence Showing pride, passion and self-belief, Encouraging forward thinking and embracing challenge, Promoting continuous learning, Recruiting the right people, Facilitating continuous improvement, Providing the widest range of opportunities to excel.
-Achieving together Learning and working together harmoniously, within a supportive environment, Ensuring everyone is valued, Enabling everyone to have a voice, Promoting shared understanding and ownership, through collaboration, Sharing good practice, and celebrating success, Challenging ourselves and others, Supporting the communities in which we live and work.
+Values We will bring our Christian ethos to life by: Achieving together Facilitating continuous improvement, Providing the widest range of opportunities to excel.
+Learning and working together harmoniously, within a Ensuring everyone is valued, Enabling everyone to have a voice, Promoting shared understanding and ownership, through collaboration, Sharing good practice, and celebrating success, Challenging ourselves and others, Supporting the communities in which we live and work.
 Showing respect Promoting the wellbeing of all members, Recognizing everybody's contribution, Demonstrating courtesy and fairness to all, Embracing diversity and practicing tolerance, Celebrating the individual.
-Inspiring success Nurturing achievement and celebrating success, Embracing inspiration and innovation, Encouraging self-motivation, Providing inspirational, creative teaching and challenge, Providing positive role models, Delivering a broad and exciting curriculum that engages Acting with integrity and enthuses all learners.
-Acting with integrity Maintaining professionalism at all times, Valving has party trust and a continuous accountability.
-Valuing honesty, trust and accepting accountability, Tatablish is a transport and affective accountability.
-Establishing transparent and effective communication, Listening and acting upon feed the adventer.
-Listening and acting upon feedback, The union collective care and responsibility.
-This will be delive Ensuring collective care and responsibility.
+Inspiring success Nurturing achievement and celebrating success, Embracing inspiration and innovation, Encouraging self-motivation, Providing inspirational, creative teaching and challenge, Providing positive role models, Delivering a broad and exciting curriculum that engages and enthuses all learners.
+Acting with integrity Maintaining professionalism at all times, Valuing honesty, trust and accepting accountability, Establishing transparent and effective communication, Listening and acting upon feedback, Ensuring collective care and responsibility.
 This will be delivered within a caring, happy, safe and secure environment.

-Academic Year 2024 - 2025
+Academic Year 2025 - 2026

-The Board of Directors of All Saints' Academies Trust is the Admissions Authority for Cleadon Church of England Academy, with responsibility for decision making and application of the policy delegated to the Local Academy Council.
-The Local Academy Council intends to admit up to sixty pupils to the reception year group in September 2023.
-This arrangement follows consultation between the Board of Directors, the Local Academy Council, the Local Authority, all other schools in the area and all other Admission Authorities in the area.
-The Academy participates in the Local Authority Co-ordinated Admissions Scheme.
+The Durham and Newcastle Diocesan Learning Trust Board is the Admissions Authority for Cleadon Church of England Academy, with responsibility for decision making and application of the policy delegated to the Local Academy Council.
+The Local Academy Council intends to admit up to sixty pupils to the reception year group in September 2025.
+This arrangement follows consultation between the Trust board, the Local Academy Council, the Local Authority, all other schools in the area and all other Admission Authorities in the area.
+The Academy participates in the Local Authority Coordinated Admissions Scheme.

-Children who have a Statement of Special Educational Needs or an Education Health Care Plan which name our academy will be admitted to the academy.
+Children who have an Education Health Care Plan which names our academy will be admitted to the academy.